Main Points for Changing Your Resume

 The simple, tough truth is that in a busy job market, these descriptive words don't mean much.
 Recruiters see these words all the time and get tired of them.
 When they see the word "Leadership" without an actual example, their minds just mark it as filler and skip right over it.

-To a hiring manager, a personal skill is invisible unless it is tied to a real number or a finished job.
-Personal skills are the engine, but your achievements are the car that gets you noticed.
+To a hiring manager, a soft skill is invisible unless it is tied to a real number or a finished job.
+Your soft skills are the engine, but your achievements are the car that gets you noticed.
 If you keep "saying" what you can do instead of "showing" it, you force the hiring manager to figure out your value on their own.
 They usually won't bother.
 You will just end up as another standard candidate, looking the same as the hundreds of others who also claimed to be "team players."

 What Computers See: More Than Just Words